-Overall there are dual reinforcing reasons for expecting the effect of changes in local authority financing to be spatially uneven and to have a particular impact on the voluntary sector in more deprived areas: more deprived local authorities were more dependent on central government grants than less deprived local authorities (Figure 1) and have therefore seen more significant changes in their spending power since 2010; voluntary organisations in more deprived local authorities have on average been more reliant on public funding than in less deprived local authorities.
+Overall there are dual reinforcing reasons for expecting the effect of changes in local authority financing to be spatially uneven and to have a particular impact on the voluntary sector in more deprived areas: more deprived local authorities were more dependent on central government grants than less deprived local authorities (Figure 1) and have therefore seen more significant changes in their spending power since 2010; charitable organisations in more deprived local authorities have on average been more reliant on public funding than in less deprived local authorities.
 However, despite this substantive context, up to this point very little research has sought to assess the impact of changes in local government financing on the voluntary sector.
 Therefore basic questions remain unanswered in existing empirical work.
-How have voluntary organisations in receipt of local government funding in 2009-10, at the time of peak council budgets, fared during an era of significant cuts to local authority revenue through to 2016-17?
-How has the average rate of growth or decline in the income of these organisations varied geographically?
-Given the spatially uneven nature of changes in local authority financing since 2010, how has the growth rate of these organisations varied according to the level of local authority deprivation?
-How has the growth rate of these organisations varied according to the urban character of the local authority?
+How have charitable organisations in receipt of local government funding in 2009-10, at the time of peak council budgets, fared during an era of significant cuts to local authority revenue through to 2016-17?
+In particular, given the spatially uneven nature of changes in local authority financing since 2010, how has the average rate of growth or decline in the income of these organisations varied geographically?
+We have two specific research questions on this geographical theme.
+First, how has the growth rate of charitable organisations varied according to the level of local authority deprivation?
+Second, how has the growth rate of charitable organisations varied according to the urban character of the local authority?
 This paper answers these questions for the first time.

 We adopt a distinctive empirical approach.
 We use longitudinal data to follow through time those charities known to be in receipt of local government funding at the time of peak council budgets in 2009-10.
 We describe trends in the income of these charities between 2009-10 and 2016-17, the period of most significant and most regressive cuts to central grant council funding, and explore how these trends in charities’ income differ geographically according to the level of deprivation and the type of local authority.